This almond and flax pancakes recipe is naturally gluten free and I've also used almond…

 I wanted to create a breakfast pancake recipe that would be nutritious, full of fibre, but equally easily digestible.

-Can these pancakes be made in advance?
+Can these oatmeal pancakes be made in advance?

 The oat pancakes are great served hot straight from the frying pan, but you can easily make them in advance and then reheat in the microwave or oven.
 They are also perfectly fine eaten cold.